jhultman/vision3d/readme.md

 ```

 ## Contributions
 Contributions are welcome.
+Please post an issue if you find any bugs.

 ## Acknowledgements and licensing
 Please see [license.md](license.md).
 Note that the code in `pvrcnn/ops` is largely from [detectron2](https://github.com/facebookresearch/detectron2) and hence is subject to the Apache [license](pvrcnn/ops/LICENSE).
+Thank you to the authors of PV-RCNN for their research.